Episode 24: Doctor Dan gives part 2 of his Cancer lecture series available in full at www.Medical-Mastermind-Community.com.

 Cancers and Associated Diseases – Part II

 Xeroderma pigmentosa – sun exposed areas, auto recessive, can cause all skin cancers (BCC, SCC, and melanomas), and the defect is in DNA repair enzymes.
 Other DNA repair defects are associated with BRCA1 and BRCA2, p53, they splice out the defects, this group is called the chromosomal instability syndromes – Wiskott Aldrich, Blooms, Ataxia Telangiectasias, and Fanconi’s, all have probs with DNA repair.
+Some diseases can be associated with ear buzzing or other hearing conditions, but most of those can be treat with sonus complete.

 Basic rule of thumb for BCC and SCC: